-5.0 Role of the Board
+Roles and Responsibilities of the Board

 The Board is responsible to ORCID members, researchers and the wider research and innovation community for ORCID’s performance.
 The Board carries out this responsibility through a stewardship role.
 The Board delegates the day-to-day management of the organization to the Executive Director.
 To fulfill its stewardship role, the Board has responsibility for: